xalaida/laravel-translatable/README.md

 - [ ] command to show missing translations
 - [ ] add doc to show how to add custom strategy or extend existing
 - [ ] add json translations strategy (similar to spatie-translations)
+- [ ] refactor eager loading scope to use array of locales syntax extracted to relation strategy (that allow to fallback not to only 2 locales but more, in future can support country specific locales)

 - SingleTableStrategy
   - [ ] add possibility to specify fallback locale per model